One of primary goals here at DMP is to support you to achieve your diabetes health goals, naturally.

 - Side Effects: Long-term use of medications like Metformin can lead to vitamin B12 deficiency, while others like insulin and Sulfonylureas and insulin increase the risk of hypoglycemia, which can be a major issue the older you get.
 There can also be other side effects like dizziness, which is very common and can come out of nowhere.

-- Quality of Life: Reducing medication can decrease the burden of managing multiple drugs and their associated side effects, leading to an improved quality of life.
+- Quality of Life: Reducing medication can decrease the burden of managing multiple drugs and their associated side effects, leading to an improved quality of life and increased diabetes well-being.

 - Treatment over prevention: If you need to take more and more medication, your diabetes is getting worse, not better.
 Instead, by focusing on natural treatment, you’re not masking symptoms and watching your condition become progressively worse, you’re eating to treat your diabetes, which helps reverse your metabolism and its function at a cellular level.